Reinforcement learning for path integrals in quantum statistical physics: Introduction

 The connection between optimal control and sampling problems is widely known in the literature and goes back several decades \cite{Fleming1981}.
 More recently, the explicit connection to path integrals has been formalized in a series of papers \cite{Kappen2005_1, Kappen_2005_2, Kappen2016}, and various applications can be found using this connection to solve control problems \cite{Theodorou2010,Theodorou2011,Asmar2022ModelPO, Carius2022}.
-Optimal control provides an avenue to solve differential equations with deep learning \cite{Han2018,Nüsken2021} and has also been used to sample path integral problems in molecular dynamics \cite{holdijk2023pips}.
-More recently, stochastic optimal control frameworks similar to the path integral setting \cite{Kappen2016} are also being explored in the context of image-generating diffusion models \cite{Domingo2025}.
-However, to the best of our knowledge the connection between path integrals and optimal control has so far remained unexplored in a Euclidean path integral setting when applied to quantum systems, and will be the topic of this paper.
+Optimal control also provides an avenue to solve differential equations with deep learning \cite{Han2018,Nüsken2021} and has been used to sample path integral problems in molecular dynamics \cite{holdijk2023pips}.
+Recently, stochastic optimal control frameworks similar to the path integral setting \cite{Kappen2016} have also been used in the context of image-generating diffusion models \cite{Domingo2025}.
+In a closely related setting to ours, the problem of rare event sampling of stochastic processes is solved as an RL problem \cite{Rose2021,Das2021,Gilman2024}.
+However, to the best of our knowledge, optimal control or RL approaches have so far not been explored to compute Euclidean path integrals of quantum systems at finite temperature, and this will be the central topic of this paper.